virajd98/Tutorial_SCI2025-Hybrid_QLS_for_CFD/README.md

-## Publications & References
+## References

-**Original Paper**:
 - Bravo-Prieto et al. (2019) "Variational Quantum Linear Solver"
   arXiv:[1909.05820](https://arxiv.org/abs/1909.05820)
 - Viraj D’Souza et al. (2025) Towards hybrid quantum-classical computing for large-scale cfd: Tackling scalability challenges of the variational quantum linear solver. [https://doi.org/10.2514/6.2025-3042](https://arc.aiaa.org/doi/10.2514/6.2025-3042)
 - Daan Camps et al. (2023).
 Explicit quantum circuits for block encodings of certain sparse matrices. [arXiv.2203.10236](https://arxiv.org/abs/2203.10236)

-**Tutorial**: This repository is developed for the tutorial on Hybrid Quantum Linear Solvers at Super Computing India(SCI), 2025
+- Most of the functions in the `VQLS` instance is taken from the original repository: [vqls-prototype](https://github.com/QuantumApplicationLab/vqls-prototype)
+- The design of the `VQLS` class is based on the open-source [vqls-prototype](https://github.com/QuantumApplicationLab/vqls-prototype) implementation, from which several core components were adapted for this tutorial.

 ## License